 ADOLESCENT DECISION MAKING AND LEGAL COMPETENCIES

-95% of all criminal convictions are a result of a guilty plea.
+The vast majority of criminal convictions are a result of a guilty plea.
 In our lab, we are interested in understanding guilty plea decision making on the part of defendants, with a particular interest in what factors might contribute to innocent defendants pleading guilty.
 Current projects examine differences in youth and adult plea decisions, the effects of potential trial sentence, plea discount and the likelihood of conviction on plea decisions and differences in the ways that innocent and guilty participants evaluate evidence against them.